As we have just entered the new year, it’s time to summarise our predictions in this post about cybersecurity trends that will be significant in 2020.

-Security teams have been long investing in cybersecurity technology to keep organisations safe from attacks.
+Security teams have been long investing in cybersecurity technology to keep organizations safe from attacks.
 We don’t see a reason why investing in technology would slow down in 2020.
 It’s the opposite: Gartner predicted that technology spending would reach 124 billion US dollars in 2019 and predicts that the trend will continue in 2020.

 When you invest in new technologies, you should also consider two important factors:

 – Do you have so-called “tech debt”?
-It means that you are using legacy technologies, and protecting this ageing technology can be a significant challenge for your security team.
+It means that you are using legacy technologies, and protecting this aging technology can be a significant challenge for your security team.
 Even if you are migrating to the cloud, you will have to take extra measures to ensure that all your information is safe from attackers.

 – Are you creating innovations and investing in digital transformation?
-If you are digitalising your business and creating innovations, you want to put security at the forefront.
+If you are digitalizing your business and creating innovations, you want to put security at the forefront.
 From day one, you want to ensure that cybersecurity is a concern.